Trump supporters launch #TrumpCup as a protest against Starbucks

 But others find the protest counterintuitive, as the plan relies on giving Starbucks money in the first place.

-This all comes after the controversy that plagued Starbucks last year as they introduced a plain red holiday cup that was markedly different from Christmas cups in the past.
+This all comes after the controversy that plagued Starbucks last year as it introduced a plain red holiday cup that was markedly different from Christmas cups in the past.
 Joshua Feuerstein, a former pastor, called the new cups a "war on Christmas" in a video posted to Facebook.

 But many social media users find the Starbucks protests old and tiresome.